hnzlmnn/fossgis-project/code/README.md

 ### Background map
 `background.tiff` as `GeoTiff` that uses the bounding box defined in `util/clipping_boundary.geojson`.
 The provided `background.qgz` may be used.

-The configurations for the GeoPackages loaded by `background.qgz` for the HOTOSM Export Tool are provided as yaml files in `utils/`.
+The OpenStreetMap data required by `background.qgz` can be obtaind at [Geofabrik](http://download.geofabrik.de/europe/germany/berlin-latest-free.shp.zip)

 ## TODO